7 Ways To Identify A Fake Job Vacancy

 5. You are told to pay an amount of money

-Any job that requires you to pay a certain sum of money before you are employed is a scam one.
-Some of these fraud recruiters may tell you to pay a certain amount of money as a registration or commitment fee before the job offer is completed.
+Any job that requires you to pay a certain sum of money before you are employed is a scam.
+Some of these fraudulent recruiters may tell you to pay a certain amount of money as a registration or commitment fee before the job offer is completed.

 6. The offer is too good to be true

-If you see a job posting where the pay is not commensurate with the company’s brand or your experience, e.g a small company wants to pay you N500,000 as a graduate trainee, then you should be wary and cautious.
+If you see a job posting where the pay is not commensurate with the company’s brand or your experience, e.g., a small company wants to pay you N500,000 as a graduate trainee, then you should be wary.

-A lot of fake recruiters use this technique as bait to attract unsuspecting job seekers who are enticed at such offers.
+A lot of fake recruiters use this technique as bait to attract unsuspecting job seekers who are enticed by such offers.

 Remember the saying, ‘If it’s too good to be true, it probably isn’t.